 For each section of material covered there will be an assignment of problems on WebAssign.
 Your WebAssign homework counts towards your grade.
 Study groups are encouraged, but students should not become too dependent on others.
 Watching the instructor, or other students, do the problems will not be enough to learn the material.
 It will be necessary for you to do many exercises yourself in order to be successful on the exams.
 Attempts to solve homework problems provide the best way to learn the material and to prepare for exams.

 WebAssign is an online homework system which includes an e-book version of our text.
-If you buy the textbook through the University bookstore it comes with an access code for WebAssign.
-If you do not buy the textbook from the bookstore then you will need to purchase an access code on the WebAssign website.
+If you have a multi-term access code from when taking 224/225, then you do not need to purchase another one.
+If you buy the book through the Binghamton University Bookstore then it comes with an access code.
+This is a Multi-term Access Code and can be used for multiple semesters including Calculus III.
+If you did not buy the text through the Bookstore and do not have an access code, then you will need to purchase ($125) a Multi-Term Access Code on the Cengage website (Cengagebrain) using a credit card.
+DO NOT purchase a Single Term Access Code.
 You will have temporary free access to WebAssign for 2 weeks into the semester without an access code.
-If you bought a WebAssign access code from a previous semester, you do not have to buy it again.
-(Exception: if you only purchased one-semester access, you'll need to buy it again.)
 When logging into WebAssign for the first time you will need to self-enroll with a “Class Key”.
 The “Class Key” will be provided to you by your instructor.
 All info for getting started with WebAssign can be found here WebAssign Student Quick Start Guide

 Your username is your Binghamton University username and the institution code is “binghamton”.

 In each half-semester course, Math 226 and Math 227, there will be the following grade distribution:

 A detailed description of the Skills Test, and how it will be administered, is given below.